sepp89117/GoEasyPro_Android/README.md

 # Debugging on
 - Samsung Galaxy S10 (Android 12)
 - Xiaomi Redmi Note 11s (Android 11)
-with Hero5 Black and Hero8 Black only!
+- with Hero5 Black and Hero8 Black only!<br>
 If you have trouble with other Android versions or other camera models, please open a detailed issue.

 I hope you can help to get the app running safely on other smartphones too!